ballombert/notebook/ReadItLater Inbox/Youtube - The Case Against Michael Knowles.md

 “Thier can be no middle way in dealing with transgenderism.
 Transgenderism must be eradicated! from public life entirely”

-Transgenderism,  concepte utilise par des personne transphobe pour reduire la transidentité à une idéologie
+Transgenderism,  concepte utilise par des personne transphobe pour reduire la transidentité à une idéologie.

+Dans le cadre réelle on ne peux